damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 #### All team members

-* [ ] New team member: Register on 1Password by clicking on the link in the shared Google Doc titled "Link to 1Password Sign-Up" and then ping @rspeicher to confirm your account.
+* [ ] New team member: Register on 1Password by clicking on the link in the ["Link to 1Password Sign-Up"](https://docs.google.com/document/d/15BdqpNhSi_5bc2b9KXo_w5f0gC-3gmuw-aIgzRcbnbk/edit) Google Doc. and then ping @rspeicher to confirm your account.
 You can find this (and other) shared Google Docs by using [`Search <your domain>`](https://support.google.com/a/answer/3187967?hl=en) in Google Drive.
 * [ ] New team member: once you are registered on 1Password, ping your hiring manager to grant you access to the proper shared Vaults by making a suggestion in the relevant cell in the "1password Shared Folders" Google Sheet.